arpansahoo/veloviz/arpan/vignette.md

-Inputting VeloViz nearest neighbors into other embeddings, such as UMAP
+Inputting VeloViz nearest neighbors into UMAP
 ===========================

 In this example, we will use Veloviz to produce a velocity-informed 2D